govuk-one-login/rp-reference/clients/Apex-SalesForce/README.md

 #### Import an existing Custom Metadata types

  - Install Custom Metadata Type Data Loader as per instruction here: https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000HrQTdUAN.

-**Import the CustomMetaDataType.xls(clients/Apex-SalesForce/CustomMetaDataType.xls)**.
+ - Import the CustomMetaDataType.xls(clients/Apex-SalesForce/CustomMetaDataType.xls).

 ### Import the Apex code into Salesforce

-- Add your Apex code in Salesforce via **Custom Code | Apex Classes | New** to create a new Apex class per the screenshot below.
+- Add your Apex code in Salesforce via **Custom Code | Apex Classes | New** to create a new Apex class, as shown in the screenshot below.
 ![alt text](image-2.png)
-- Add the imported Apex code as an identity provider in SalesForce via **Identity | Auth.Prodivers | New** select your Apex class under the **Provider Type** drop-down list.
+- Add the imported Apex code as an identity provider in SalesForce via **Identity | Auth.Prodivers | New** Select your Apex class under the **Provider Type** drop-down list.
 ![alt text](image-1.png)
 - The output should look similar to the following image:![alt text](image-4.png)